Board of Directors

 Carol Chang, Chief Financial Officer, Mentor

-Carol is the Chief Financial Officer at SHE-CAN.
-She spent five years at Ernst & Young, was a VP of Finance at KKR Financial, a Corporate Controller for a west coast based hedge fund, and worked in the Corporate Accounting practice at Blue Shield of California.
+Carol is the CFO at SHE-CAN.
+She spent five years at Ernst & Young, was a V.P. of Finance at KKR Financial, a Corporate Controller for a west coast based hedge fund, and worked in the Corporate Accounting practice at Blue Shield of California.
 Carol received her B.A. in Integrative Biology from the University of California, Berkeley, her M.S. in Accounting from the University of Virginia, and is a licensed CPA in the state of California.
 She has volunteered with a number of organizations, including Wildtracks, Cross Cultural Solutions, the Marine Mammal Center and is on the board of Action For Nature.
-Carol is a mentor to SHE-CAN scholar Jocelyn Mizero.
+Carol was a mentor to SHE-CAN graduate Jocelyn Mizero, and is currently mentoring Jennifer Maxwell, Muhlenberg College ('24).

 Nancy Murphy, Board Secretary, Mentor

 Nancy is a strategist and communicator working with organizations that strive to shape the future.
-She is a leader and director of experience design and communications at Worldview Stanford, an innovative Stanford University program that creates media and learning experiences to translate interdisciplinary research for public audiences.
-Previously she spent 20 years at Global Business Network, the pre-eminent scenario-planning consultancy, as CMO, editor-in chief, and a member of the leadership and management teams.
+She is Director, Content & Collaborations at WorldView Studio, an innovative company that creates media and learning experiences to translate interdisciplinary research for public audiences.
+Previously, she spent 20 years at Global Business Network, the pre-eminent scenario-planning consultancy, as CMO, editor-in chief, and a member of the leadership and management teams.
 She also ran her own marketing communications firm, was a strategy consultant with Arthur D. Little, and served as a police crisis intervention specialist.
 Nancy holds an AB (Phi Beta Kappa) in political science from Wellesley College and chaired the board of its alumnae Business Leadership Council.
 She also holds an MS in criminal justice and sociology from Arizona State University.
-Nancy is a mentor to SHE-CAN graduate Rina Ntagozera and to current SHE-CAN scholar Peninah Ingabire.
+Nancy mentored SHE-CAN graduates Rina Ntagozera and Peninah Ingabire and is a current mentor to SHE-CAN scholar CeCe (Janet) Kwenah, Lafayette College ('24).

 Kristin Nicholson, Mentor